Baltic Military District: First formation (1940–1941)

 3rd Mechanised Corps was also located within the district at Vilnius.

 Air Forces comprised the 4th, 6th, 7th, 8th and 57th Mixed Aviation Divisions, two further regiments, and a last regiment in the process of formation earmarked for transporting 5th Airborne Corps.

+Overall, just before the start of Operation Barbarossa on 22 June 1941, the Baltic special military district had a total of 25 divisions: 19 rifle, 4 armoured and 2 mechanized, besides which were also a rifle brigade and the three Territorial Rifle Corps, with each corps having two divisions.

-On 22 June, after the outbreak of the war, the district headquarters was used to form the headquarters of the Northwestern Front.
+On 22 June, the district headquarters was used to form the headquarters of the Northwestern Front.
 Parts of the former district headquarters remained in Riga, led by the deputy district commander, evacuating to Valga on 1 July and then to Novgorod, where they were disbanded.

-Second formation
+Second formation on paper (1943–1944)

 The Baltic Military District was formed for a second time in accordance with a directive of the General Staff of the Red Army on 30 October 1943, although its assigned territory (the Lithuanian, Latvian, and Estonian Soviet Socialist Republics) was at that time still under German occupation.
 Its headquarters was formed in Vyshny Volochyok from that of the 58th Army, under the command of Major General Nikolay Biyazi.
 The district was disbanded on 23 March 1944, and was used to form the headquarters of the Odessa Military District.

-Post war
+Cold War

 Postwar, the district was formed for a third time on 9 July 1945 at Riga on the basis of Samland Group of Forces formed from the former 1st Baltic Front, under the command of Army General Ivan Bagramyan, who would lead it until 1954.
 It initially included only the Latvian and Lithuanian Soviet Socialist Republics.
 Following the disbandment on 27 February 1946 of the Special Military District, which had been administering Kaliningrad Oblast (formerly East Prussia), the oblast was transferred to district control on 1 March.
 The Special Military District headquarters was reorganized into the 11th Guards Army headquarters.
 In January 1956 the territory of the Estonian SSR was transferred from the Leningrad Military District.

 Circa 1944 a headquarters for Internal Troops in the area was created, which became HQ Internal Troops NKVD-MVD-MGB Baltic MD (Управление ВВ НКВД-МВД-МГБ Прибалтийского округа).

 This headquarters supervised several Internal Troops divisions, including the 14th Railway Facilities Protection Division NKVD from 1944 to 1951.
 Other divisions deployed included the 4th, 5th, and 63rd Rifle Divisions NKVD.

 On 30 April 1948 10th Guards Army became 4th Guards Rifle Corps.

 The main combat formation within the District was the 11th Guards Army in the Kaliningrad Oblast, following the disbandment of 10th Guards Army.
-In the 1950s it comprised the 1st TD (former Tank Corps) and all the remaining Guards formations - 2nd Rifle Corps, 16th Koenigsberg Red Banner Rifle Corps (the 1st and 26th RD, 29 MD) and 36th Nemanskiy Red Banner Rifle Corps (5th and 16th RD, 30th MD).